 - Food labeling

-A note on the mortar and pestle If you think you'd like to purchase a mortar and pestle for your kitchen, find one with at least 6 inches opening at the top.
+A note on the mortar and pestle If you want to purchase a mortar and pestle for your kitchen, find one with at least 6 inches opening at the top.
 Make sure it's a stone set so the pounding will not damage it.

 FAQs

 No, it's not the same thing.
-Prik Khing curry paste is more similar to Thai red curry paste than any other curry paste.
+Prik Khing curry paste resembles Thai red curry more than any other paste.

-You can make your Prik Khing curry paste as spicy as you'd like!
-Homemade curry pastes are great for this reason, you can control the heat of the paste by the amount of chili used.
+You can make your Prik Khing curry paste as spicy as possible!
+Homemade curry pastes are great for this reason.
+You can control the heat of the paste by the amount of chili used.

-Prik Khing curry paste tastes similar to a Thai red curry paste bought in Asian markets.
+Prik Khing curry paste tastes like a Thai red curry paste bought in Asian markets.
 However, your homemade paste will have a stronger taste and smell than store-bought pastes because the ingredients are fresh and bold.
-Pad Prik Khing recipe is a lesser-known Thai curry but once you've tasted it, it's really hard to forget.
+The Pad Prik Khing recipe is a lesser-known Thai curry, but it's hard to forget once you've tasted it.

-- Easy red curry green beans with shrimp
+- Easy red curry green beans with shrimp, using maesri brand curry paste.

-- Pad Prik Khing recipe with pork belly
+- Pad Prik King recipe with pork belly

 - Authentic Thai red curry recipe